goutamgurjar09/C-plus-plus-and-DSA/README.md

   cout << "End of line"<<endl;
 }

-# what is #include<iostream>  ?
+# what is #include <iostream.h>  ?

-#include <iostream>, includes the standard input output library functions.
+#includes iostream the standard input output library functions.
 It provides cin and cout methods for reading from input and writing to output respectively.

-#include <iostream>, is a preprocessor directive in C++ that includes the contents of the standard I/O stream library, iostream, into your C++ program.
+#include iostream, is a preprocessor directive in C++ that includes the contents of the standard I/O stream library, iostream, into your C++ program.
 The iostream library provides input and output stream functionalities in C++.

 The iostream library allows you to perform input (reading data) and output (writing data) operations in the C++ program using the standard input (std::cin) and output (std::cout) streams.
 It provides classes like std::istream and std::ostream that represent input and output streams, respectively.